HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 The following limitations exist in HCL Content Reporting:

+-   Users need Editor access to generate a query.
+-   Users need to run JCR textsearch to use content reporting.
 -   Content Reporting report can be generated only by limited search criteria Expiry date, Authors, Owners, Item type, Words ,and Phrases.
 -   Selecting a subset of items in the report for export or update is not allowed.
 -   No results will be returned if the same date is used as the From and To dates for the Expiry date criteria.